roboditto/climate-futures/GETTING_STARTED.md

-# Getting Started with the Caribbean Climate Impact System
+# Getting Started with the Climate Futures System

 Welcome!
 This guide will help you get the system running in **under 10 minutes**.